Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 Rayner, Michael (2006): English battlefields : 500 battlefields that shaped English history.
 The History Press; UK ed. edition.

-The Case for Countisbury Hillfort
+A Compelling Case for Countisbury Hillfort as the Battle Site

 Documentary evidence such as Asser, and geographical features described in contemporary accounts, suggest the pivotal battle of Cynwit a.k.a Cynuit took place at Countisbury Castle above Lynmouth, Devon.